aamend/ml-registry/README.md

-Following such a discipline, one can reach the holy grail of data science, **online machine learning**, where new models are constantly retrained and "injected" to your operation environment (e.g. in real time) as reported in below HL workflow.
+Following such a discipline, one can reach the holy grail of data science, **online machine learning**, where new models are constantly retrained and "injected" to your operation environment (could be in real time in a typical lambda architecture) as reported in below HL workflow.

 ![ml-flow](ml-flow.png)